So your "little baby" is growing up and wants to start lifting weights?

 Looking back now, I can tell you I paid a price for all that youthful ignorance.
 The price came in the form of sore shoulders, temperamental knees and poor flexibility.

-And that’s why That’s why I became a personal fitness coach, and for ten years, helped people of all ages and abilities learn to lift weights.
+For 10-years, I helped people of all ages and abilities learn to lift weights as a certified fitness coach.
 I wanted to help them avoid the mistakes I made early on.
 Mistakes that would continue to haunt me.

-And that's why I, along with my good friend Dave Smith, have created our program - Learn To Lift.
+That's why I, along with my good friend Dave Smith, have created our program - Learn To Lift Weights For Teens.

 Meet The Teacher Of Learn To Lift